mindpower4/blog/index.md

 <p>When your computer connects to the internet, its public IP address is displayed openly.
 Virtual private networks provide data security by creating encrypted tunnels to shield your IP information.
 This is accomplished through the use of a government encryption device or through a VPN server.</p>

-<p>Vendors utilize the latter to make them accessible to their customers.
+<p>Vendors utilize the latter to make them accessible to customers.
 Today there are over 300 companies that supply people with services from around the world.
 VPNs make it possible to cross national boundaries and access restricted content that would otherwise be unusable.
-Let’s say you’re living in another country and trying to use a streaming service such as Netflix, you will be able to view movies within the comfort of your home.</p>
+Let’s say you’re living in another country and trying to use a streaming service such as Netflix, you are able to bypass restrictions and view their movies within the comfort of your home.</p>

 <h2>Here are some things to keep in mind when choosing your provider:</h2>